DanielHarrod/mec-mini-projects/Capstone/deploy/README.md

 # Diabetes Capstone

+## Overview

+According to the WHO almost 529 million people world wide have diabetes, contributing to 1.5 million deaths directly attributed to diabetes.
+According to healthdata.org by 2050 global diabetes cases are predicted to increase to 13 billion poeople world wide.

+This project seeks to use machine learning models to predict diabetes based on environmental, economic, social, and health factors.

+The Behavioral Risk Factor Surveillance System (BRFSS) is a collaborative project between all the states in the United States and participating US territories and the Centers for Disease Control and Prevention (CDC).

+This project uses a small subset of the data collected from BRFSS predict diabetes.

+Key features are selected, the data is cleaned and categorized, a model is stored and deployed to an API endpoint.

+This file provides information on where to locate individual project files and steps needed to build, test, and deploy the trained model.

 ## Folder overview
 - data - has external, preprocessed, and processed data(with key)
   - \external - Place the LLCP2002.XPT.zip file in this location, this contains 328 features from the telephone surveys/.